beeware/beeware/docs/tutorial/tutorial-3.rst

    Briefcase maintains a local cache of support packages, so once you've downloaded a specific support package, that cached copy will be used on future builds.

+   As noted above, when Briefcase packages an app as a native Linux system package (the default package format for Linux), a support package is not included with the app.
+Instead, the app will use the Python that is provided by the distribution of Linux being targeted.

 3. It **installed application requirements**.
 Your application can specify any third-party modules that are required at runtime.
 These will be installed